LW-SI/MVP/reports.markdown

 ![](img/reportswidget.png)

+This will be displayed on the dashboard.
+Clicking it will take the user to the Reports Overview.

 ### Reports Overview

 ![](img/scout7_individual_player_reports.png)

+Here the user can see all reports (listed chronologically descending by default but this will be editable).
+From either this screen or the dashboard, a user can create a report.

 ### Create Report
 - User is given the option to create a report from either a Match or Player template